The Karate Kid (franchise): Development

 The Karate Kid is a semi-autobiographical story based on the life of its screenwriter, Robert Mark Kamen.
 At age 17, after the 1964 New York World's Fair, Kamen was beaten up by a gang of bullies.
 He thus began to study martial arts in order to defend himself.
-Kamen was unhappy with his first teacher who taught martial arts as a tool for violence and revenge.
+Kamen was unhappy with his first teacher, who taught martial arts as a tool for violence and revenge.
 He moved on to study Okinawan Gōjū-ryū karate under a Japanese teacher who did not speak English, but was himself a student of Chōjun Miyagi.

 As a Hollywood screenwriter, Kamen was mentored by Frank Price who told him that producer Jerry Weintraub had optioned a news article about the young child of a single mother who had earned a black belt to defend himself against the neighborhood bullies.
 Kamen then combined his own life story with the news article and used both to create the screenplay for The Karate Kid.
 Additionally, given John G. Avildsen's involvement with both films, Sylvester Stallone often joked with Kamen that the writer had "ripped off" the Rocky films with The Karate Kid.

-DC Comics had a character called Karate Kid.
-The filmmakers received special permission from DC Comics in 1984 to use the title for the first film (and subsequent sequels).
+DC Comics had a character called Karate Kid, who was created in 1966.
+The filmmakers received special permission from DC Comics in 1984 to use the title for the first film and subsequent sequels.

-A number of actors were considered for the part of Daniel LaRusso (originally Daniel Weber), including Sean Penn, Robert Downey Jr., Charlie Sheen, Jon Cryer, Emilio Estevez, Nicolas Cage, Anthony Edwards, C. Thomas Howell, Tom Cruise, Eric Stoltz and D. B. Sweeney.
+A number of actors were considered for the part of Daniel LaRusso (originally Daniel Weber), including Sean Penn, Robert Downey Jr., Charlie Sheen, Jon Cryer, Emilio Estevez, Nicolas Cage, Anthony Edwards, C. Thomas Howell, Tom Cruise, Eric Stoltz, and D. B. Sweeney.
 Ralph Macchio was ultimately cast on the strength of his performance as Johnny Cade in The Outsiders (1983).
 Macchio has stated that his performance as Johnny influenced the development of Daniel LaRusso in The Karate Kid.

-Macchio later commented that the character was originally named Danny Weber, but was later changed to LaRusso.

-The studio originally wanted the role of Mr. Miyagi to be played by Toshiro Mifune, who had appeared in the Akira Kurosawa films Rashomon (1950), Seven Samurai (1954), and The Hidden Fortress (1958), but the actor did not speak English.
-Pat Morita later auditioned for the role but was rejected for the part due to his close association with stand-up comedy and with his character Arnold on the sitcom Happy Days.
+The studio originally wanted the role of Mr. Miyagi to be played by Toshiro Mifune, who had appeared in the Akira Kurosawa films Rashomon (1950), Seven Samurai (1954), and The Hidden Fortress (1958), but Mifune did not speak English.
+Pat Morita later auditioned for the role, but was rejected for the part due to his close association with stand-up comedy and with his character Arnold on the sitcom Happy Days.
 After a few failed attempts, Morita grew a beard and patterned his accent after his uncle, which led to him being cast in the role.